Most Agencies Talk Traffic. CFOs Care About Revenue Velocity.

 Why Revenue Velocity Aligns Marketing, Sales, and Finance

-• Marketing focuses on generating qualified opportunities that close faster and larger.
+• Marketing focuses on generating qualified opportunities that convert efficiently

-• Sales prioritises deals that move quickly and deliver maximum value.
+• Sales prioritises deals that close faster and deliver higher value

 Common Pitfalls and How to Avoid Them